exercism/python/docs/TDD.md

 The `globals` parameter specifies a namespace in which to execute the code.
 The default argument for the `globals` parameter is `None`.

-Following is an example of using `timeit` to see how long it takes to determine if a sentence contains all English vowels:
+The following is an example of using `timeit` to see how long it takes to determine if a sentence contains all English vowels:

 ```python